nextcryptodeal/abhinavcrypto/README.md

 and honestly, i think these guild roles are going to play a major role in the airdrop. the new guild tasks are:
 ... end of day 3...

+This is day 4 of commit on base